ltskinner/machine-learning/books/linear_algebra_optimization_for_ml/DICTIONARY_2.md

 - `inconsistent`
   - a matrix with a row of zeros at the end
   - have no solution bc a zero value on the left is equated with a non-zero value on the right
+    - like zeros in RREF A but non zero in same row of b
+    - *all zeros in A' need to be matched with zero entries in b' for the system to have a solution*
+- `strictly positive` matrix
+  - only positive and non-zero values
+- `positive semidefinite`
+  - iff all its eigenvalues are non-negative
+  - **not** guaranteed to be invertible
+  - Any matrix of the form BB^T or B^T B (i.e. Gram matrix form)
+- `positive definite` matrix
+  - only positive and zero values
+  - matrix A cannot be singular
+  - iff all its eigenvalues are non-negative
+  - guaranteed to be invertible
+- `negative semidefinite matrices`
+  - every eigenvalue is non-positive
+  - can be converted into a positive semidefinite matric by reversing the sign
+- `negative definite`
+  - which every eigenvalue is strictly negative
+- `indefinite`
+  - symmetric matrices with both *positive and negative* eigenvalues
 - `transpose`
   - $(AB)^{T} = B^{T} A^{T}$
   - swap order of terms within parenthesis